 - by Kathy Sheinhouse

 Oboists need to rely on their oboe reed to play reliably with the first attack.
 It will not do so in it's natural dry state.
 This means that it needs to be prepared for play, and every reed is a little different and needs slightly different preparation.
-The most important preparation is soaking the reed.
+The first step in preparation is soaking the reed.
 Oboe Reeds that are not soaked properly will not perform well.
-The second way to prepare the reed is to warm up with scales to make it more flexible and shape it to your embouchure.
+The second preparation step is to warm up with scales to increase flexibility and shape it to your embouchure.

-Soaking impacts two key factors: the hardness of the cane (tightness of the fibers); the size of the aperture.
+Soaking impacts the hardness of the cane (tightness of the fibers); and, the size of the aperture.
 Typically, when dry, a reed shrinks, closes, and hardens.
-When cane is soaked, it's fibers swell and soften, and the aperture gets larger.
+When cane is soaked, its fibers swell and soften, and the aperture gets larger.
 Soaking the reed just enough prepares the reed to play the way you like them.
 Water gives the reed more brilliance versus saliva and is preferred.